tibbe78/techday-2019/demo4/README.md

 #### *using the same simple playbook file with update apt from demo 3*

 #### Create your secure vault-passwords in your home-folder or somewhere safe.
-*These Vault-Passwords should also be secured with a PAM system such as CyberArk*
+*These Vault-Passwords should be secured with a PAM system such as CyberArk*
 ```sh
 tr -cd '[:alnum:]' < /dev/urandom | fold -w32 | head -n1 > ~/.vault-pass.common
 tr -cd '[:alnum:]' < /dev/urandom | fold -w32 | head -n1 > ~/.vault-pass.production